amiralipour2019/Airline-Fatalities-Bayesian-Analysis/README.md

 ## Data Analysis
 The script utilizes Bayesian modeling to estimate parameters of interest, performing posterior simulations to understand the probability distributions of aviation safety metrics.
 This method provides a nuanced view of the data, highlighting potential safety trends and areas for improvement.

-## Contributing
-Contributions are welcome!
-If you have suggestions for improving this analysis or have found a bug, please:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a new Pull Request.